Shown: DPATCH-2 System with two headstagesdPatch®

 - Event Detection Module: A deconvolution algorithm that excels at detecting miniature synaptic events even on a noisy background.

 - Action Potential Analysis Module: Phase plane plot, timing and waveform statistics.

 - Camera Module: An easy way to document the identity and condition of the recorded cell.

-While dPatch is ready for cutting-edge research, its feature set makes it immediately valuable in any lab setting.
+While the dPatch System is ready for cutting-edge research, its feature set makes it immediately valuable in any lab setting.

 - Three headstage feedback ranges for optimal whole-cell and single-channel recording

 - Automated compensation of electrode and whole-cell capacitance